BasementKrew/revelation.io/_posts/2015-02-16-labels-swift.markdown

 public func play(length: NSTimeInterval, delay: NSTimeInterval = 0, springDamping: CGFloat = 1, velocity: CGFloat = 1, animation:((Void) -> Void)) -> Jazz
 ```

-This allows for the method to be simple in average use case, but still be flexible and clear.
+This allows for the method to be simple in average use cases, but still being flexible and clear.
 Here is the simplest use case:

 ```swift
 play(0.25, animation: {